Systems of imprimitivity for rank two quaternionic reflection groups: The irreducible imprimitive groups of rank two

 generate $G(\mathcal C_m,\mathcal C_\ell,\varphi)$.
 Then $g_1$, $g_1g_2$ and $g_3$ are generators of $\ST(m,n,2)$ described in \cite[Ch.\ 2, \S7]{lehrer-taylor:2009} and thus $G(\mathcal C_m,\mathcal C_\ell,\varphi)\simeq\ST(m,n,2)$. \end{proof}

-The Shephard and Todd group $\ST(2m,m,2)$ for $m > 2$, regarded as a complex reflection group, has only one system of imprimitivity whereas, as we shall see in \S\ref{sec:conj}, when represented as a quaternionic reflection group of complex type, it has infinitely many.
+The Shephard and Todd group $\ST(2m,m,2)$ for $m > 2$, regarded as a complex reflection group, has only one system of imprimitivity whereas, as can be seen in \S\ref{sec:imprim}, Table \ref{tbl:3}, when represented as a quaternionic reflection group of complex type, it has infinitely many.

-\subsection{The binary dihedral family.}
+\subsection{The binary dihedral family $G(\mathcal D_m,H,\varphi)$.}

 As an abstract group the binary dihedral group $\mathcal D_m$ has a presentation

 It follows that $y^{-1}xy = x^{-1}$, hence $x^m = y^{-1}y^2y = y^{-1}x^my = x^{-m}$ and consequently $z^2 = 1$ where $z = x^m = y^2$.
 Therefore $(x^hy)^2 = z$ for all $h$ and the elements of $K$ are $x^r$ and $x^ry$ for $0\le r < 2m$.
 There is an isomorphism between $K$ and $\mathcal D_m$ mapping $x$ to $\zeta_{2m}$, $y$ to $j$ and $z$ to $-1$.